hamzaoulhaj/ship_tracking/README.md

 #download the yolov3 weight"
 wget https://pjreddie.com/media/files/yolov3.weights
 ```
-Change the video path on track.py
+Change the video path on the python file  : track.py .
 Then use the SORT algorithm on the output video.

 ```sh